-&lt;sup>1 A positive limiting barrier (PLB) is a depression (e.g., groove) in the surface of an otherwise level impervious area designed to impede the flow and contain spilled substances within the perimeter of the impervious area.
+1 A positive limiting barrier (PLB) is a depression (e.g., groove) in the surface of an otherwise level impervious area designed to impede the flow and contain spilled substances within the perimeter of the impervious area.
 PLBs are typically constructed and maintained to contain small spills or releases (five to fifteen gallons).
+Town of Middleton Zoning Ordinance Adopted March 11, 2017

-- 5. Disposal of liquid or leachable waters, including On-site disposal of septage generated off-site or sewer and septage lagoons except for one-unit residential subsurface sewage disposal systems. - 6.
+- 2. Automobile service stations and junk or salvage yards. - 3.
+The development or operation of gasoline stations. - 4.
+Outdoor storage of road salt or other deicing chemicals or dumping of snow containing road salt or other deicing chemicals as a result of removal from other areas. - 5.
+Disposal of liquid or leachable waters, including On-site disposal of septage generated off-site or sewer and septage lagoons except for one-unit residential subsurface sewage disposal systems. - 6.
 Disposal of solid waste, including developing or operating a solid waste landfill - 7.
 Disposal or storage of hazardous materials and wastes except - a.
 Household hazardous wastes may be stored at the residence where they intend to be used.
 This in no way implies that such storage may occur for commercial purposes. - b.
 Temporarily as necessary in the ordinary course of business.
 A permit and adequate containment facilities are required for such temporary storage. - 8.
 Use of leach field degreasing materials. - 9.
 Industrial use and discharge of process waters or other wastes generated by industrial uses. - 10.
 Removal of Sand and gravel within ten (10) feet of the seasonal high-water table unless the Planning Board grants an exception in accordance with all Middleton Earth Excavation Regulations in effect and RSA 155-E:11.